Kotlin/kotlinx.coroutines/coroutines-guide.md

     'context': I'm working in thread main
 ```

-The difference between parent `context` and `Unconfied` context will be shown later.
+The difference between parent [context][CoroutineScope.context] and [Unconfined] context will be shown later.

 ### Unconfined vs confined dispatcher

-The `Unconfined` coroutine dispatcher starts coroutine in the caller thread, but only until the
+The [Unconfined] coroutine dispatcher starts coroutine in the caller thread, but only until the
 first suspension point.
 After suspension it resumes in the thread that is fully determined by the
 suspending function that was invoked.
 Unconfined dispatcher is appropriate when coroutine does not
 consume CPU time nor updates any shared data (like UI) that is confined to a specific thread.

-On the other side, `context` property that is available inside the block of any coroutine
+On the other side, [context][CoroutineScope.context] property that is available inside the block of any coroutine
-via `CoroutineScope` interface, is a reference to a context of this particular coroutine.
+via [CoroutineScope] interface, is a reference to a context of this particular coroutine.
 This way, a parent context can be inherited.
-The default context of `runBlocking`, in particular,
+The default context of [runBlocking], in particular,
 is confined to be invoker thread, so inheriting it has the effect of confining execution to
 this thread with a predictable FIFO scheduling.